-- For people in a custodial setting (including remand) the only supports funded by the NDIS are those required due to the impact of the person's impairment/s on their functional capacity and additional to reasonable adjustment, and are limited to: - aids and equipment; - allied health and other therapy directly related to a person's disability, including for people with disability who have complex challenging behaviours; - disability specific capacity and skills building supports which relate to a person's ability to live in the community postrelease; - supports to enable people to successfully re-enter the community; and - training for staff in custodial settings where this relates to an individual participant's needs. - Where a person is remanded in custody, NDIS funding for reasonable and necessary supports in the participant's plan will continue to be available to the person when they are released.
+- Coordination of NDIS supports with the supports offered by the justice and other service systems. - For people in a custodial setting (including remand) the only supports funded by the NDIS are those required due to the impact of the person's impairment/s on their functional capacity and additional to reasonable adjustment, and are limited to. - aids and equipment; - allied health and other therapy directly related to a person's disability, including for people with disability who have complex challenging behaviours; - disability specific capacity and skills building supports which relate to a person's ability to live in the community postrelease; - supports to enable people to successfully re-enter the community; and - training for staff in custodial settings where this relates to an individual participant's needs. - Where a person is remanded in custody, NDIS funding for reasonable and necessary supports in the participant's plan will continue to be available to the person when they are released.

-- ability to plead in court or considerations prior to sentencing or diversion. - Offence specific interventions which aim to reduce specific criminal behaviours, reasonably adjusted to the needs of people with a disability and which are not clearly a direct consequence of the person's disability. - Early identification and primary intervention programs, post-custody services to prevent (re)offending, including in accessible formats for people with disability. - Meeting the day-to-day support needs of people while in custodial settings (as well as forensic services in custodial settings) including personal care, fixed aids and equipment (e.g. hoists and specialised beds) and supports required by reasonable adjustment. - Secure accommodation facilities (including the accommodation, general operations and supports available to all people in the facility) where a person is residing in this facility due to a custodial order, including supervision, personal care and fixed aids and equipment. - Support for people to access and navigate the justice system including guardianship, advocacy, community visitors and legal support. - Intensive case coordination operated by the justice or community services systems where a significant component of case coordination is with justice or enforcement agencies. - Advising, consulting and assisting prison systems to improve supports for eligible prisoners including the development and implementation of behaviour management, risk and case management plans. - Implementing practical disability training available to Corrections Officers and other criminal justice staff and additional specific disability training to staff having high contact with people with disability within the prison. - Assisting prison staff to understand individual client's needs and human rights, especially in relation to triggers for challenging behaviours, de-escalation strategies, issues associated with vulnerability and interaction with other prisoners, as specified in any behavioural plan the person may have. - Cultural, linguistic and religious support for people in custody (including Aboriginal Liaison Officers, Cultural Liaison Officers, Chaplaincy). - Training and skills to increase people's capacity to live in the community post-release, in line with the supports offered by these systems to other people in custodial settings, as part of the reintegration process and to reduce recidivism, including general education services and self-regulation.
+- Pre-sentence psychological and psychiatric reports regarding cognitive ability, psychiatric conditions or other matters required to assess a person's ability to plead in court or considerations prior to sentencing or diversion - Offence specific interventions which aim to reduce specific criminal behaviours, reasonably adjusted to the needs of people with a disability and which are not clearly a direct consequence of the person's disability - Early identification and primary intervention programs, post-custody services to prevent (re)offending, including in accessible formats for people with disability. - Meeting the day-to-day support needs of people while in custodial settings (as well as forensic services in custodial settings) including personal care, fixed aids and equipment (e.g. hoists and specialised beds) and supports required by reasonable adjustment. - Secure accommodation facilities (including the accommodation, general operations and supports available to all people in the facility) where a person is residing in this facility due to a custodial order, including supervision, personal care and fixed aids and equipment. - Support for people to access and navigate the justice system including guardianship, advocacy, community visitors and legal support. - Intensive case coordination operated by the justice or community services systems where a significant component of case coordination is with justice or enforcement agencies. - Advising, consulting and assisting prison systems to improve supports for eligible prisoners including the development and implementation of behaviour management, risk and case management plans. - Implementing practical disability training available to Corrections Officers and other criminal justice staff and additional specific disability training to

+- staff having high contact with people with disability within the prison. - Assisting prison staff to understand individual client's needs and human rights, especially in relation to triggers for challenging behaviours, de-escalation strategies, issues associated with vulnerability and interaction with other prisoners, as specified in any behavioural plan the person may have. - Cultural, linguistic and religious support for people in custody (including Aboriginal Liaison Officers, Cultural Liaison Officers, Chaplaincy). - Training and skills to increase people's capacity to live in the community post-release, in line with the supports offered by these systems to other people in custodial settings, as part of the reintegration process and to reduce recidivism, including general education services and selfregulation.